AIG Bailout, Cost, Timeline, Bonuses, Causes, Effects

 This protected your ownership in the company as a taxpayer.
 It also protected your retirement portfolio, since many mutual funds and even money market funds had invested in AIG's swaps.

-052012: U.S. Treasury Sold Last of AIG Stock, Making a Profit
+2012: U.S. Treasury Sold Last of AIG Stock, Making a Profit

 AIG investors, led by the State of Michigan pension, accused the company of misleading shareholders about how risky the credit default swaps were that it issued.
-AIG agreed to pay $970.5 million to investors who bought AIG shares between March 16, 2006 and September 16, 2008.
+AIG agreed to pay $960 million to investors who bought AIG shares between March 16, 2006 and September 16, 2008.
 This was one of the largest class-action settlements from the 2008 financial crisis.
-(Source: "AIG to Pay Nearly $1 Billion to Settle Class-Action Suit Brought by Shareholders," The New York Times, March 22, 2015.)

-On September 29, 2017, the Financial Stability Oversight Council voted to removes AIG's designation as too big to fail.
+On September 29, 2017, the Financial Stability Oversight Council voted to remove AIG's designation as too big to fail.
 The Council was created by the Dodd-Frank Wall Street Reform Act to regulate financial firms that could affect the entire industry.

-One reason is that AIG has become more committed to working with regulators to reduce risk.
-Another reason is that the company has shrunk to half its size in the last 10 years.
-A third reason is that AIG has returned to its traditional insurance roots.
-It one of the world's biggest sellers of property-casualty insurance.
-It also sells life insurance, annuities and home and car insurance.
+One reason was that AIG became more committed to working with regulators to reduce risk.
+Another reason was that the company shrank to half its size since 2007.
+Most important, AIG returned to its traditional insurance roots.
+It focused on property-casualty insurance.
+It also sells life insurance, annuities, and home and car insurance.

 AIG is one of the world's largest insurers.
-Most of its business is general life, auto, home, business and travel insurance, as well as retirement products like fixed and variable annuities.
+Most of its business is general life, auto, home, business, and travel insurance, as well as retirement products like fixed and variable annuities.

 It got into trouble when it moved beyond its traditional insurance business.
-The Financial Services division also got into aircraft and equipment leasing, capital markets, consumer finance and insurance premium finance.
-The Asset Management operations provided institutional and retail asset management, broker-dealer services and institutional spread-based investment business.
+The Financial Services division also got into aircraft and equipment leasing, capital markets, consumer finance, and insurance premium finance.
+The Asset Management operations provided institutional and retail asset management, broker-dealer services, and institutional spread-based investment business.

 As a result of the crisis, AIG's employee base fell from 116,000 in 2008 to 56,400 in 2016.
 It is cutting costs and selling assets to simplify and become profitable again.
-(Source: "AIG Headcount Falls by 10,000 in One Year," Bloomberg, February 24, 2017.)